okohll/abdocs/content/docs/security-and-compliance/security-features/users/_index.md

 This can be done in the [company settings]({{<relref "/docs/advanced-usage/company-settings#mandate-2fa" >}})

 ### Other options
+#### Learner Progression Level
+When created, the level defaults to being a 'core user', i.e. a standard user who has no special development privileges.

+A software architect can change this to move any user up (or down) in learner development progress.
+Please see [learner progression]({{<relref "/docs/introduction/learner-progression">}}) for more information on what abilities each level confers.

 #### Use the custom AgileChilli UI rather than Agilebase's
 It's possible for companies to apply their logo and custom login screen to the system.
 Please contact us if you'd like to set this up.